binjuhor/getaco/README.md

+#Getaco.com - form builder for marketing team [2018]
+This is a project for Marketing team, for converting lead to customer.

+#Development
-#Pull source code from repo on gitlab.com
+##Pull source code from repo on gitlab.com
 ======Run project=========
 ```
 run composer update